danieltlo/Customer_Segmentation/README.md

 # Customer_Segmentation
 ## Objective
-I will use the online retail dataset from the UCI Machine Learning Repository for exploratory data analysis and customer segmentation using RFM Analysis K-Means Clustering.
+I used the online retail dataset from the UCI Machine Learning Repository for exploratory data analysis and customer segmentation using RFM Analysis K-Means Clustering.

 This notebook covers:
 1. Data Cleaning